agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 Rule  #5: It is more like a question answer session rather than a observation, hypothesis paradigm.
 Same with me.
 More like conclusions as a result of observations.
-I am continuing to not be sure if this framework might work for this.
+I am continuing to not be sure if this framework might work for this type of essay.
 0-0

 Rule #6: